Blue Mountain House Annex

-Blue Mountain House Annex, also known as The Log Hotel, is a historic hotel located on the grounds of the Adirondack Museum at Blue Mountain Lake in Hamilton County, New York, USA.
+Blue Mountain House Annex, also known as The Log Hotel, is a historic hotel located on the grounds of the Adirondack Experience museum in Blue Mountain Lake in Hamilton County, New York, USA.
 It was built in 1876 and is a two-story structure built of square-hewn spruce logs with halved log cornering.
 It features a verandah on the south and east.
 It is one of the earliest and best known of the Adirondack resort hotels.

+The annex was restored on its site after the museum acquired the property in 1954.
 It was added to the National Register of Historic Places in 1977.